top of page

 In simpler terms, no two people with dyslexia have exactly the same story.

-Key Takeaway: Dyslexia doesn’t come from one single cause.
-It’s shaped by a combination of factors, some you’re born with and some from your environment and experiences.
+Key Takeaway: Dyslexia does not come from one single cause.
+It is shaped by a combination of factors, some you are born with and some that are influenced by your environment.

 Illustration showing that dyslexia exists on a continuum, with diverse students learning together